Distributionally Robust Adaptive Beamforming: System Model, Existing Works, and Research Questions

 This article focuses on base-band and narrow-band signal processing.
 Suppose $K$ signals impinge on an $N$-element antenna array.
-Let $\rvec x \in \C^N$ denote the array response signal, $\rscl s_k \in \C$ the $k^\th$ incident signal for $k \in [K]$, and $\theta_k$ the DoA of $\rscl s_k$.
+Let $\rvec x \in \C^N$ denote the array input (i.e., snapshot), $\rscl s_k \in \C$ the $k^\th$ incident signal for $k \in [K]$, and $\theta_k$ the DoA of $\rscl s_k$.
 The signal model for a single snapshot is

 where $\vec a_0(\theta) \in \C^N$ denotes the array steering vector in direction $\theta$ and $\rvec v \in \C^N$ the channel noise.
-In usual array signal processing literature, it is assumed that $\rscl s_k \sim \cal{CN} (0, \sigma^2_k)$ and $\rvec v \sim \cal{CN} (\bm 0, \sigma^2 \mat I_N)$, in which $\sigma^2_k$ is the signal power and $\sigma^2$ is the noise power.
+In usual array signal processing literature, it is assumed that $\rscl s_k \sim \cal{CN} (0, \sigma^2_k)$ and $\rvec v \sim \cal{CN} (\bm 0, \sigma^2_n \mat I_N)$, in which $\sigma^2_k$ is the signal power and $\sigma^2_n$ is the noise power.
 Without loss of generality, we suppose that $\rscl s_1$ is the signal of interest and $\rscl s_k$ for $k = 2, 3, \ldots, K$ are interference signals.
 Let $\vec w \in \C^N$ be a beamformer.
 The corresponding array output is

 and the array output SINR is